3rd Cavalry Regiment (United States): Operation Enduring Freedom; June–October 2014

 In 2014, the regiment received its first orders to Afghanistan.
-While the 3rd Cavalry had been engaged in the Iraq War from 2004 to 2011, this was the first time the regiment would be deployed in support of Operation Enduring Freedom.
-At the same time as the main body of the 3rd Cavalry would deploy to Afghanistan, 4th Squadron was tasked with assisting peacekeepers in the Sinai Peninsula alongside 13 other nations in the Multinational Force and Observers security mission.
-Here, the globally important Suez Canal is safeguarded by potential hostile action between Egypt and Israel.
+While the 3d Cavalry had been engaged in the Iraq War from 2004 to 2011, this was the first time the regiment would be deployed in support of Operation Enduring Freedom.
+At the same time as the main body of the 3d Cavalry would deploy to Afghanistan, 4th Squadron joined 13 other states forming part of the Multinational Force and Observers (MFO) in the Sinai Peninsula.
+The MFO guards the agreed boundaries between Egypt and Israel.

 Meanwhile, C (Crazy Horse) Troop would deploy to Guantánamo Bay, Cuba to assist the Joint Detention Group in securing the strategic site.
-This would be the second time that 3rd Cavalry troopers deployed to Guantanamo Bay; the first time was in 1898 during the Spanish–American War.
-While serving simultaneously in Afghanistan, the Sinai Peninsula, Guantanamo Bay, and Fort Hood, the sun never set on the 3rd Cavalry Regiment.
+This would be the second time that 3d Cavalry troopers deployed to Guantanamo Bay; the first time was in 1898 during the Spanish–American War.
+While serving simultaneously in Afghanistan, the Sinai Peninsula, Guantanamo Bay, and Fort Hood, the sun never set on the 3d Cavalry Regiment.

-In Afghanistan, the Brave Rifles' first priority was to prepare for the US withdrawal of the country, and shrink the US footprint in Regional Command East (RC East).
+In Afghanistan, the Brave Rifles' first priority was to prepare for the US withdrawal of the country and shrink the US footprint in Regional Command East (RC East).
 They partnered with Afghan National Army, Afghan Border Police, and Afghan National Police units on nearly all their missions and helped transition security operation fully to the Afghan security forces.
 The regiment started its deployment working with the ANA's 203rd Corps, which was responsible for security in Logar Province, Khost Province, Paktia Province, Maidan Wardak Province, Ghazni Province, Bamyan Province, and Paktika Province.
 The regimental HQ and 1st Squadron (Tiger) occupied FOB Lightning near Gardez in Paktya Province, and worked with Afghan troops from 203rd Corps out of FOB Thunder nearby.
 Here, the troopers assisted and advised the Afghan troops from the individual to Corps level and mentored the Afghan National Police Paktya Regional HQ, Afghan Border Police Zone 402, and the Afghan National Civil Order Police 5th Brigade operating in the 203rd Corps AOR.
 FOB Lightning was signed over to Afghan troops on 1 October 2014.